Toshiro Mifune: Personal life

-In 1992, Mifune began suffering from a serious unknown health problem.
-It has been variously suggested that he destroyed his health with overwork, suffered a heart attack, or experienced a stroke.
-He retreated from public life and remained largely confined to his home, cared for by his estranged wife Sachiko.
-When she died from pancreatic cancer in 1995, Mifune's physical and mental state declined rapidly.

 Death

-On December 24, 1997, he died in Mitaka, Tokyo, of multiple organ failure at the age of 77.
+On 24 December 1997, he died in Mitaka, Tokyo, of multiple organ failure at the age of 77.

 Honors

 Mifune won the Volpi Cup for Best Actor twice, in 1961 and 1965.
 He was awarded the Medal of Honor with Purple Ribbon in 1986 and the Order of the Sacred Treasure in 1993.
 In 1973, he was a member of the jury at the 8th Moscow International Film Festival.
 In 1977, he was a member of the jury at the 10th Moscow International Film Festival.

-On November 14, 2016, Mifune received a star on the Hollywood Walk of Fame for his work in the motion picture industry.
+On 14 November 2016, Mifune received a star on the Hollywood Walk of Fame for his work in the motion picture industry.

 Personal quotations

 Of Akira Kurosawa, Toshiro Mifune said, "I have never as an actor done anything that I am proud of other than with him".

 Mifune had a kind of talent I had never encountered before in the Japanese film world.
 It was, above all, the speed with which he expressed himself that was astounding.
 The ordinary Japanese actor might need ten feet of film to get across an impression; Mifune needed only three.
 The speed of his movements was such that he said in a single action what took ordinary actors three separate movements to express.
 He put forth everything directly and boldly, and his sense of timing was the keenest I had ever seen in a Japanese actor.
 And yet with all his quickness, he also had surprisingly fine sensibilities.